leodyversemilla07/saliksikhub/USER_WORKFLOWS.md

 ## Editor-in-Chief (EIC) Workflow

 ### Overview

 The Editor-in-Chief provides editorial oversight, makes final publication decisions, and ensures journal quality and standards.
+This is typically a senior faculty position responsible for the journal's academic direction.

+> **💡 Small Institution Tip**: For smaller journals, the EIC and Managing Editor roles may be combined into a single position.

 ### Step-by-Step Workflow